MarcDuquesnoy/electrode-heterogeneity/README.md

 Contributing
 =============================================================
-Pull requests are allowednot allowed.
+Pull requests are not allowed.

 License
 ==============================================================